 Recruiters and employers recognize and value candidates who have an abundance of self-taught skills in anyone applying for a new job, shifting to a different career, or looking to improve their employability.
 And the good news is that it’s never too late to learn new skills or to change the course of your career.

-4 Ways To Highlight Self-Taught Skills On Your Resume
+How To Highlight Self-Taught Skills On Your Resume?

 With this in mind, it is worth taking the time to improve your resume if you want to stand out and secure your perfect role.
 Whether upskilling for a new position, or online training at home, here are four reasons why adding self-taught skills to your resume can help.